CTL Instructor Handbook

 The University of Texas at Dallas

 This handbook is designed to help you get started with teaching at UT Dallas.
-It includes essential requirements, helpful recommendations, answers to frequently asked questions, and links to a wide range of teaching resources.
-While much of this information is also available on the UT Dallas website, this searchable guide brings it together in one convenient place.
-It’s a useful reference both at the start of the semester and whenever questions come up along the way.
+It covers key requirements, practical tips, answers to common questions and links to a wide range of teaching resources.
+While much of this information is available on the UT Dallas website, this searchable guide brings everything together in one convenient place.
+It’s designed to be a helpful reference — not just at the start of the semester, but anytime questions arise.

-Please note: Web addresses frequently change; if you do not find a link, search the UT Dallas website for the office/procedure.
+Please note: Web addresses can change over time.
+If a link doesn’t work, try searching the UT Dallas website for the relevant office/procedure.

 CTL gratefully acknowledge the contributions of Dr. Randall E. Lehmann and Dr. Aria Nosratinia, creators of the EE Instructor Handbook, whose original sections are copyrighted by UTD Department of Electrical Engineering with modifications herein by permission.
 CTL also acknowledges the contributions of the School of Behavioral and Brain Sciences Teaching Toolkit.